alexsjcho/smart-okr-react-redux-app/README.md

 1. **Priority Management**: Figuring out which features are worth the time and core to product.
 Ex. decided to stimulate automated Key Results using a JSON file that stores software tool images
 2. **Time Management**: Keeping app within 2 weeks scope
-3. Focus: Dedicating more time on one particular skill, specifically, JavaScript over other technologies.
+3. **Focus**: Dedicating more time on one particular skill, specifically, JavaScript over other technologies.
 Therefore, for styling and other features, delegate it to other libraries or frameworks.
 4. **Ignorance and Inexperience**: Unsure of what actual technologies, time, and effort is needed to create an MVP that is sufficient for a proof of concept

 ## FUTURE IMPROVEMENTS